s1lvester/shinyLabView/docs/write_along.md

 datatables.net and DT
 ---------------------

-DI is a R Interface to the jQuery Plug-in DataTables (<https://rstudio.github.io/DT>).
+DT is a R Interface to the jQuery Plug-in DataTables (<https://rstudio.github.io/DT>).

 ### Selection and FixedColumns